Gain invaluable insights and feedback from our academics and research staff, who have a rich array of experience in nursing and healthcare.

 You can also expect to have developed a range of additional tools to help you secure such roles, including advanced Information Technology expertise and excellent communication skills.

-Your degree also opens you up to the prospect of pursuing a PhD; in many countries an MSc is an essential requirement for study at doctoral level.
+Your degree also opens you up to the prospect of pursuing further study at doctorate level, such as a PhD or Professional Doctorate; in many countries an MSc is an essential requirement for study at doctoral level.

 Check out our MSc Nursing careers page for more information on potential career paths open to you.